talgball/lbr/README.md

 After launching with the robot command, the system provides a command console in a terminal window.
 Three types of commands are supported at the console: builtin, external and python.
 Builtin commands are as follows:
-* /r/power/angle - Run the motors at a power level between 0 and 1 at a steering angle between 0 and 360 degrees.
+* /r/power/angle - Run the motors at a power level between 0 and 1 at a steering angle between 0 and 360 degrees
+from the robot's perspective, i.e. 0 degrees always mean straight ahead, and 180 is straight back.
 * /r/power/angle/range/sensor/interval - Run the motors at the given power level and angle subject to constraints:
   * range - Measured by the indicated sensor must be greater than the value specified, between 0 and 769 cm.
   * sensor - Indicate which of forward, back, left or right range sensors to measure against the constraint.